 1. Apply a preset

 I always start by first applying my own presets.
+You can purchase the exact same presets I use to edit in our preset shop.
 When I’m editing a photo from a new destination and I like the way it looks, I’ll always right click on the photo and ‘Add’ it to my presets folder for later use.
 Usually I gravitate towards edits that:

 - Have lifted blacks (found in Lightroom’s ‘tone curves’)

 - Muted colors (controlled with Lightroom’s ‘saturation’ panel)

 - Are bright (adjusted with ‘exposure’ and ‘contrast’ in Lightroom)

 After applying my preset, I start with the basics.
 Usually this means increasing the exposure, contrast, and boosting the shadows.
 For photos where the subject is closer to the camera, I’ll usually lift the blacks more, like the photo below from Masada in Israel.
 For landscapes, I’ll typically increase contrast.
 And if the photo is shot at sunrise or sunset, I’ll usually exaggerate colors including the ‘split toning’ of an image, like the photo below taken at the Dead Sea.